 Use an Offsite Package Locker

-Don’t Become a Porch Pirate Victim This Holiday Season
+Don’t Become a Victim of Holiday Package Theft

-Package theft is a frustrating ordeal.
-Don’t let it get you down this season.
+Tracking down and replacing missing parcels is a frustrating ordeal.
+Don’t let holiday package theft get you down this season.
 You don’t have to become a victim of “the porch pirate who stole Christmas” ever again.

 With Deep Sentinel, you can gift yourself some peace of mind while keeping your holiday packages safe.
 There’s plenty of real customer footage that shows how effective Deep Sentinel systems are at stopping would-be package thieves from throwing a wrench in holiday festivities.
 Let Deep Sentinel worry about keeping watch over your property so you can go back to worrying about the fun stuff: getting the perfect present, making a feast, decorating the house, and celebrating with people you love.